kefniark/python-program-structure/README.md

 It will automatically run all the tests which are in the /tests/ folder

-How to Generate the documentation
+How to Automatically generate the documentation
 -------------------------------------------

 To generate the documentation, I suggest you to use sphinx (you can install it with '''apt-get install python-sphinx''')